-The LHC impedance budget is dominated by the contribution of the LHC collimators.
-For this reason, the present collimation system has been conceived in a way that it can be easily upgraded to reduce the impedance [55]: every secondary collimator slot in and IR7 features a companion slot for the future installation of a low-impedance secondary collimator.
+The LHC impedance budget is largely dominated by the contribution of the LHC collimators.
+For this reason, the present collimation system has been conceived in a way that it can be easily upgraded to reduce the impedance [55]: every secondary collimator slot in IR3 and IR7 features a companion slot for the future installation of a low-impedance secondary collimator.
 A total of 22 slots (IR7) and 8 slots (IR3) are already cabled for a quick installation of new collimators – referred to as TCSMP in the present database naming convention – that can either replace the present TCSGs or be used together with them.
 Partial preparation of these slots is on-going in LS1.

 The importance of minimizing the machine impedance for the HL-LHC has been emphasized in [56, 57, 58] and also in a recent collimation project review [59].
-We therefore foresee that, by the time of the full HL-LHC implementation (LS3), or all the available TCSMP slots might be equipped with advanced collimators using new materials, and possibly coating, to reduce the impedance.
+We therefore foresee that, by the time of the full HL-LHC implementation (LS3), some or all the available TCSMP slots might be equipped with advanced collimators using new materials, and possibly coating, to reduce the impedance.
 A staged installation starting already after LS1 is possible.

-Secondary collimators in the betatron cleaning insertion have a crucial role in the LHC machine protection and might be exposed to large beam losses.
+Secondary collimators in the betatron cleaning insertion also have a crucial role in the LHC machine protection and might be exposed to large beam losses.
 Therefore, new material choices and designs must be robust also against beam failure (at least the ones exposed to horizontal losses).
 The driving requirements for the development of new materials are thus (1) low resistive-wall impedance in order to avoid beam instabilities, (2) high cleaning efficiency, (3) high geometrical stability to maintain the extreme precision of the collimator jaw during operation despite temperature changes and (4) high structural robustness in case of accidental events like single-turn losses.
-It is interesting to note that several of these requirements are shared with other advanced thermal management applications, so that the object of this R&D program may have interesting spin-off effects , e.g. aerospace, medical applications, nuclear, electronics etc.
+It is interesting to note that several of these requirements are shared with other advanced thermal management applications, so that the object of this R&D program may have interesting spin-off effects in several fields, e.g. aerospace, medical applications, nuclear, electronics etc.

-A new family of materials, with promising features, has been identified: metal-carbon composites.
-These materials combine the outstanding thermal and physical properties of two carbon allotropes, diamond graphite, with the electrical and mechanical properties of metal.
-The best candidates are Copper-Diamond (Cu-CD) and Molybdenum-Graphite (Mo-Gr), shown in Figure.
+A new family of materials, with promising features, has been identified: metal (carbide)-carbon composites.
+These materials combine the outstanding thermal and physical properties of two carbon allotropes, diamond or graphite, with the electrical and mechanical properties of metal and transition metal-based ceramics.
+The best candidates are Copper-Diamond (Cu-CD) and Molybdenum Carbide -Graphite (Mo-Gr), shown in Figure 9.
 In particular, Mo-Gr may provide interesting properties regarding operating temperature, thermal shock resistance and, thanks to its availability in a wide range of mass density, also energy absorption capability.
 Additionally, this material may be effectively coated with pure Molybdenum, dramatically decreasing the RF impedance contribution of future collimators.
 The addition of carbon fibres increases the mechanical strength of Mo-Gr.
 The mechanical stability of a material sample under the impact of highly energetic particle pulses has been verified through a detailed experiment at CERN HiRadMat facility [29, 30].

 The present baseline for the upgraded secondary collimators relies thus on a Molybdenum Carbide- Graphite (MoGr) composites, possibly coated with pure Mo.
-The coating would reduce the surface resistivity by about a factor compared to Mo-G and by more than a factor 100 compared to CFC.
-The benefit on the impedance budget of the collimation system would be significant: in the relevant frequency range, impedance would be reduced to 10 % of the one of the CFC jaws [60], as illustrated in Fig .
+Other lower Z refractory coatings are presently under study.
+The Mo coating considered now would reduce the surface resistivity by about a factor 10 to 20 compared to Mo-Gr and by more than a factor 100 compared to CFC.
+The benefit on the impedance budget of the collimation system would be significant: in the relevant frequency range, impedance would be reduced to 10 % of the one of the CFC jaws [60], as illustrated in Fig. 10.